EiffL/feedly_voxcharta/README.md

 Simple script to upvote papers on voxcharta from list of papers tagged on feedly.

+DISCLAIMER: USE WITH CAUTION, THE VOXCHARTA INTERACTIONS DO NOT RELY ON AN API BUT INSTEAD ON A MANUAL PARSING OF THE WEBSITE AND COULD EASILY BREAK.
+USE AT YOUR OWN RISKS !!!

 [Feedly](https://feedly.com) is a nice feed aggregator that you can use to manage your daily arxiv feed.
 Once you have subscribed to an arXiv feed, you can easily tag the papers you find interesting.